Marble Palace (Tehran)

-The Marble Palace (کاخ مرمر, Kākh-e Marmar) is an historic building and former royal residence in Tehran, Iran.
+The Marble Palace (کاخ مرمر, Kākh-e Marmar) is a historic building and former royal residence in Tehran, Iran.
 It is located in the city centre, but the location was a quiet quarter of Tehran when the palace was erected.

 History

-The property in which the Marble Palace is situated used to belong to Prince Abbas Mirza Farman Farmaian, and contained his private residences and office.
-Upon ascension to the throne, Reza Shah, whom had previously been a sentry guard at the property confiscated it from the Farmanfarmaian family and evicted the family of Abbas Mirza Farman Farmaian in less than 24 hours.
-The demolition of the earlier buildings took place shortly thereafter.
+The property in which the Marble Palace is situated used to belong to Abdol-Hossein Farman Farma, a Qajar Prince.
+His son had a mansion in the property.

 The Marble Palace was built between 1934 and 1937.
 It was constructed on the orders of Reza Shah by French engineer Joseph Leon and Iranian architect Fat'hollah Firdaws.
 It was originally built to host official functions and receptions.

-The palace was used by Reza Shah and then his son Mohammad Reza Shah as their residence.
+The palace was used as the residence of both Reza Shah and Mohammad Reza Shah.
 Reza Shah and his fourth spouse Esmat Dowlatshahi lived at the palace with their five children until Reza Shah's exile in 1941.
 Reza Shah signed his letter of abdication at the palace in September 1941.

 Numerous significant royal events occurred during the reign of Mohammad Reza Shah.
 It was one of his two significant palaces in addition to Golestan Palace.
 The Marble palace was identified with the Shah's persona in the 1950s.
 The palace hosted all three marriage ceremonies of the Shah.
 The Iranian wedding ceremony of the Shah and his first spouse, Princess Fawzia, was held at the palace in 1939, and it was their residence until their divorce in 1945.

 In October 1950, the betrothal ceremony and in February 1951, the wedding ceremony of the Shah and his second spouse, Soraya Esfandiary, were held at the palace.
 Both betrothal and marriage of the Shah to his third wife, Farah Diba, also occurred at the palace.
 Shahnaz Pahlavi, daughter of the Shah and Princess Fawzia, also wed Ardeshir Zahedi at the palace in October 1957.
 In addition, the palace hosted the Shah's 48th birthday party.

+The palace witnessed a five-day protest of Mohammad Mosaddegh's supporters between 14 and 19 October 1949 who could not secure a seat in the election.
+They were eighteen former Parliament members, newspaper editors, and religious leaders, including Hossein Fatemi and Shamseddin Amir-Alai, who entered the palace to meet with the Shah to express their concerns about the election.
+The meeting occurred at the palace on 19 October.

 Besides these events the Shah also survived an assassination attempt at the palace on 10 April 1965 perpetrated by an Iranian soldier.
-Following this event which is known as the Marble Palace Plot the palace was no longer in use and was made a museum in 1970.
+Following this event which is known as the Marble Palace Plot the palace was no longer in use and was made by the Shah a museum on 20 June 1970.